raspberrypilearning/top-5-emoji-list/en/quiz1/question_2.md

   --- feedback ---

   Correct!
 The animation takes `4s` to run and it repeats **twice**.
-Two times four gives eight seconds total.
+Two times four gives eight seconds in total.

   --- /feedback ---